 Problems Around Roof Valleys

 The valleys on your roof are an important section that help funnel rain and snow into your gutters.
-These roofing areas need careful inspection, because missing shingles there could soon mean leaks.
-That's especially the case when you have a deluge of rain or a major snowstorm.
+These roofing areas need a careful inspection because missing shingles there could soon mean leaks.
+That’s especially the case when you have a deluge of rain or a major snowstorm.

 You’ll know when you start seeing water spots on your ceiling.
 It’s best to let a professional inspect your roof valleys since these sloping spots could become dangerous to walk on for an inexperienced person.
 A roofer checks to see if you have missing shingles over this roof section as maybe the result of a massive windstorm.